semrush/intergalactic/website/docs/components/side-panel/side-panel.md

 tabName: Design
 ---

+> In the last update, component was divided into three parts: `Header`,`Body` and `Footer`.
+This was done to make it easier to use the restyling component.
+Also, got an optional `Back` button

 @## Description

 **SidePanel** is a component for displaying the sliding panel (from the right, from the bottom or from the left).
 Sometimes we call it "panel" or drawer.